February 8, 2011

 Unschooling - So Far, So Good

 When we first started this experiment, David had the idea that unschool was synonymous to self-indulgence, ie. doing whatever he wanted however he wanted to do it and whenever he felt like it.
 LOL, right?
 I've read some great blogs about unschooling and the wonderful things that kids with a working executive function are doing.
-This will not be the case with a boy who would be content to play video games for the rest of his natural born life.
-For our unschool to work, it has been quite necessary to build in parameters lest the entire day, week, month and life fritter away before our very eyes.
+This will not be the case with a boy who would be supremely content to play video games all day.
+For our unschool to work, it is necessary to build in parameters lest the entire day, week, month and life fritter away before our very eyes.
 There are limits on video games, limits on television, bedtimes and morning alarms.
-Without some structure and expectations, the possiblities for self-centeredness would be enormous.
-Maybe not true for other families but most definitely the case for this one.
+Without some structure and expectations, the possiblities for never moving past the 7th grade would be enormous.

 "So, what is the judicial branch of the United States government?"
 I asked.